minoobeyzavi/Twinkle/README.md

 ```
 "JFK: I would never lie to you"  ->  "I have integrity for greater good”
 ```
-This is modeled based on:
+This model is going to be designed using:
   * Word-Sense Induction
   * Grammar
   * Intertextuality